mconfalonieri/external-dns-hetzner-webhook/README.md

 ### Domain filtering

 Additional environment variables for domain filtering.
-When used, this webhook will be able to work only on domains matching the filter.
+When used, this webhook will be able to work only on domains (zones) matching the filter.

 | Environment variable           | Description                        |
 | ------------------------------ | ---------------------------------- |